 - Deployment through Azure Resource Manager only: Virtual machines (classic) cannot be deployed with Accelerated Networking.

 Though this article provides steps to create a virtual machine with accelerated networking using Azure PowerShell, you can also create a virtual machine with accelerated networking using the Azure portal.
 When creating a virtual machine in the portal, under Settings, select Enabled, under Accelerated networking.
 The option to enable accelerated networking doesn't appear in the portal unless you've selected a supported operating system and VM size.
 After the virtual machine is created, you need to complete the instructions in Confirm the driver is installed in the operating system.

 Create a virtual network

 Install Azure PowerShell version 5.1.1 or later.
 To find your currently installed version, run

 Get-Module -ListAvailable AzureRM.
 If you need to install or upgrade, install the latest version of the AzureRM module from the PowerShell Gallery.
-In a PowerShell session, log in to an Azure account using Add-AzureRmAccount.
+In a PowerShell session, log in to an Azure account using Connect-AzureRmAccount.